ezrayalley/Stroke-Risk-Detection-App/README.md

 Users can input their details, and the model analyzes the risk using **trained ML algorithms**.

+Explore the Live App by clicking on this link: [https://stroke-risk-detector.streamlit.app/]

 ## 🌟 Features
 ✅ **Real-time Stroke Risk Prediction**
 ✅ **User-friendly Interface** with an Interactive UI